Contact Us Today (424) 372-3112

 Victim Restitution Hearing

 In a situation where the victims don't have documentation, they are permitted to give the court a verbal explanation to describe what they believe is a loss.
-If defendant decides to challenge amount of restitution, then they have the burden of proof to show the court the amount is not appropriate.
+If the defendant decides to challenge the amount of restitution, then they have the burden of proof to show the court that the amount is not appropriate.

 Payment of Victim Restitution

 After the court decides how much victim compensation the defendant has to pay, it's now considered a condition of their probation sentence.
-The court has the discretion to order the defendant to pay the victim the full amount in just one payment, or they could order defendant to set up a monthly payment plan.
+The court has the discretion to order the defendant to pay the victim the full amount in just one payment, or they could order the defendant to set up a monthly payment plan.

 Contact Cron, Israels & Stark for Help